Introduction to Product Backlog in Scrum

-- Scrum product backlog signifies a living document in which the entries are being added until the project is completed.
-The meaning of a living document is that dynamic in nature and keeps on changing as various entries are added to the scrum product backlog on a real-time basis.
-The changes or the requirements in the scrum product backlog may be iterative as per the need of the project.
+- It signifies a living document in which the entries are being added until the project is completed.
+The meaning of a living document is dynamic in nature and keeps changing as various entries are added to the scrum product backlog on a real-time basis.
+Therefore, the changes or the requirements in the scrum product backlog may be iterative as per the need of the project.

 - The entries or the amendments added in corresponds to the customer feedback or customer value.
-If there is no customer value corresponding to the entry in the scrum product backlog then it is merely a waste.
-The customer value can either be technical or non-technical requirements or any details required for the completion of the product.
+If there is no customer value corresponding to the entry in the scrum product backlog, then it is merely a waste.
+The customer value can either be technical or non-technical requirements or any details required to complete the product.
 These customer values are also required for enhancing or improving the quality of the product or the deliverable.

 - The task or the entries in the scrum are low-level tasks that are basically no action items.
-It does not comprise a detailed description of the task.
-The distribution of the task and the work breakdown of these tasks are handled by the scrum team.
-As scrum is listing down the task and entries so it does not make any sense to put in loads of time by mentioning the detailed description of the entries in the product backlog.
+Therefore, it does not comprise a detailed description of the task.
+The scrum team handles the distribution of the task and the work breakdown of these tasks as scrum is listing down the task and entries, so it does not make any sense to put in loads of time by mentioning the detailed description of the entries in the product backlog.

 - The tasks are prioritized based on the product owner’s requirements.
-The prioritization of the task is decided by the product owner and the scrum team is responsible for carrying out the task as per the prioritization decided by the owner.
+The product owner decides the prioritization of the task, and the scrum team is responsible for carrying out the task as per the prioritization decided by the owner.